Motor Insurance

 Are car insurance companies profitable?

-While core underwriting generates the lion's share of revenues (86%), underwriting is not generally considered to be profitable for car insurers.
-The Loss Ratio (i.e., claims/premium) for car insurers is 76%, which does mean car insurers pay less in claims than they take in premiums.
-However, once you factor in the expenses of running an insurance business (e.g., staff, IT, etc.) then car insurers typically spend more on expenses and claim payouts than they earn in core underwriting premiums.
-In fact, from 2013 to 2018, motor insurance underwriting activities lost money in 5 out of 6 years.
+While core underwriting generates the lion's share of revenues (86%), underwriting has not generally been considered to be profitable for car insurers.
+The Loss Ratio (i.e., claims/premium) for car insurers was historically around 75%, which does mean car insurers pay less in claims than they take in premiums.
+However, once you factor in the expenses of running an insurance business (e.g., staff, IT, etc.) then car insurers typically have spent more on expenses and claim payouts than they earned in core underwriting premiums.
+This information reflects data from the General Insurance Pricing Practices Market Study.

 chart showing the share of revenues for car insurance companies